bodo-ai/PyDough/documentation/metadata.md

 A function of this type is intended to map to a function in the SQL dialect of the database being used in a 1:1 manner.
 E.g. if `FOO` in PyDough is an alias for `BAR` in SQL, then `FOO(x, y, z)` becomes `BAR(x, y, z)`.
 Functions of this type can only be scalar functions or aggregation functions, not window functions.
 Functions of this type have a type string of "sql alias" and have the following additional key-value pairs in their metadata JSON object:

-- `sql function` (required): a string indicating the name of the function in the SQL dialect that calls to this function should correspond to.
+- `sql function` (required): a string indicating the name of the function in the SQL dialect this function corresponds to.
 - `aggregation` (optional): a boolean indicating whether the function is an aggregation function, as opposed to a scalar function.
 The default value is `false` (indicating it is a scalar function).

 Example of the structure of the metadata for a SQL Alias function named `FORMAT_DATETIME` (a 1:1 mapping to the sqlite `STRFTIME` scalar function):